 On its website, Martin Luther College publishes the Student Handbook that contains campus regulations and guidelines.
 Christian principles and courtesy form the necessary framework for day-to-day living on campus.
 By enrolling, each student declares a willingness to abide by both the letter and the spirit of these common-sense regulations.
 The college administration and elected student representatives work together to keep guidelines up-to-date and relevant.
 Fines may be levied and other penalties imposed when regulations are broken.
 In all cases the goal is to promote peace, harmony, and loving concern for others.
 The Holy Spirit works through the Word to make each believer more like Christ.
-When growth in Christian life is not apparent or when behavior calls into question a person's fitness or readiness for service in the public ministry, a student may be asked to leave school.
+When growth in Christian life is not apparent or when behavior calls into question a person's fitness or readiness for service in the public ministry, a student may be directed to leave school.

 Campus regulations reflect the concerns of our civil government.
-The Martin Luther College Governing Board has declared our campus to be drug- and alcohol-free.
+The Martin Luther College Governing Board has declared our campus to be drug- and alcohol-free for the good of our students and the learning environment.
 Martin Luther College has also established procedures to deal with sexual harassment.
-Racial prejudice is a form of lovelessness inimical to the truth of the Gospel and to Christian love and concern.
+Racial prejudice is a form of lovelessness inimical to the truth of the Gospel and to Christian love and concern and will be dealt with appropriately.